All the ‘Bridgerton’ houses and where to find them in real life

 The Holburne Museum in Bath was used for exterior shots of Lady Danbury’s house on Bridgerton, Season 2.
 Photo credit: David A. Russo, CC BY-SA 4.0, via Wikimedia Commons

-The ball scene, however, was filmed at the Conservatory of Syon Park — the 56.6 hectare (roughly 140 acres) garden of Syon House, the London home of the Duke of Northumberland.
+The ball scene, however, was filmed at the Conservatory of Syon Park — the 56.6-hectare (roughly 140 acres) garden of Syon House, the London home of the Duke of Northumberland.
 A location worthy of royal balls indeed, the Conservatory can be rented for private events.

-The Queen’s palace on Bridgerton
+The Queen’s Palace

-If we’re talking luxury, opulence, and over-the-top estates, the Bridgerton palace takes the crown, pun intended.
+If we’re talking luxury, opulence, and over-the-top estates, the Bridgerton palace takes the crown (pun intended).

 Hampton Court Palace acts as the King and Queen's residence in Bridgerton.